Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Abstract

 \section{Abstract}

-Nonresponse after probability sampling is a universal challenge in survey sampling, often necessitating adjustments to mitigate sampling and selection bias simultaneously.
-This study explored the removal of bias and effective utilization of available information, not just in nonresponse but also in the scenario of data integration, where summary statistics from other data sources are accessible.
-We reformulate these settings within a two-step monotone missing data framework, where the first step of missingness arises from sampling and the second originates from nonresponse.
-Subsequently, we derive the semiparametric efficiency bound for the target parameter.
-We also propose adaptive estimators utilizing methods of moments and empirical likelihood approaches to attain the lower bound.
-The proposed estimator exhibits both efficiency and double robustness.
-However, attaining efficiency with an adaptive estimator requires the correct specification of certain working models.
-To reinforce robustness against the misspecification of working models, we extend the property of double robustness to multiple robustness by proposing a two-step empirical likelihood method that effectively leverages empirical weights.
-A numerical study is undertaken to investigate the finite-sample performance of the proposed methods.
-We further applied our methods to a dataset from the National Health and Nutrition Examination Survey data by efficiently incorporating summary statistics from the National Health Interview Survey data.
+Nonresponse in probability sampling presents a long-standing challenge in survey sampling, often necessitating simultaneous adjustments to address sampling and selection biases.
+We develop a statistical framework that explicitly models sampling weights as random variables and establish the semiparametric efficiency bound for the parameter of interest under nonresponse.
+This study investigates strategies for eliminating bias and effectively utilizing available information, extending beyond nonresponse issues to data integration with external summary statistics.
+The proposed estimators are characterized by their efficiency and double robustness.
+However, realizing full efficiency hinges on the accurate specification of underlying models.
+To enhance robustness against potential model misspecification, we expand double robustness to multiple robustness through a novel two-step empirical likelihood approach.
+A numerical study evaluates the finite-sample performance of our methods.
+Additionally, we apply these methods to a dataset from the National Health and Nutrition Examination Survey, effectively integrating summary statistics from the National Health Interview Survey.

 \keywords{Survey sampling; data integration; semiparametric efficiency; empirical likelihood; missing data. }